bcgov/jag-shuber-frontend/README.md

     -  Force Push the rebase onto your remote brach
         - Run `git push -f`
     -  Create a Pull Request for your branch from GitHub, add at least one reviewer
-* Make any suggested updates from PR and commit changes
+* Review comments on PR, make any changes, and commit
+    - mark comments as reviewed/addressed, by reacting with the `thumbsup` emoji
 * Merge branch into master and delete branch
 * From VS Code, prune your branches
     - Run `git prune`